All Episodes

 They like to remain anonymous.

-I'm dying to talk about them, uh, but they want to uh remain anonymous, and uh i i it is uh you're right.
+I'm dying to talk about them, but they want to remain anonymous.

 You said it before.

-There are gonna be many love stories out of this, where some of these kids end up marrying other children from other families because they understand about the great loss uh that each one of them uh uh had.
+There are going to be many love stories out of this where some of these kids end up marrying other children from other families because they understand about the great loss that each one of them had.

-December 17th, we're gonna be delivering our first couple of houses, couple catastrophically injured service members, smart homes, and one for a gold star widow.
+December 17th, we're going to be delivering our first couple of houses, a couple catastrophically injured service members, smart homes, and one for a Gold Star widow.

 We just started it less than a year ago.

-We pulled in all the services, you know, the the all all the plumbing, all electric, all the you know, all the stuff that has to be done, the site work.
+We pulled in all the services, you know, all the plumbing, all the electric, you know, all the stuff that has to be done to site work.

-But that's what the eleven dollars a month can do.
+But that's what their $11 a month can do.

-Look at the trajectory of your life and how it's changed since you lost your brother Stephen twenty-one years ago this Sunday.
+Look at the trajectory of your life and how it's changed since you lost your brother Stephen 21 years ago this Sunday.

-Uh Frank Siller, uh, with us from the Tunnel to Towers Foundation.
+Frank Siller with us from the Tunnel to Towers Foundation.

-Once again, that website is the letter T, the number two, the letter T dot org.
+Once again, that website is the letter T, the number two, the letter T.org.

-And I I know this audience steps up all the time and helps people.
+And I know this audience steps up all the time and helps people.

 Thank you, Sean.